 VERDUN — A cozy new café is trying its luck in a residential pocket of Verdun.
-Three friends and former bouncers are behind the venture, called Saint JJH & Café, which opened late last month serving, coffee, pastries, and sandwiches, in a space filled with second-hand furniture.
-According to an article on Journal Métro, the trio decided to “reinvent themselves” after repeated coronavirus shutdowns and were attracted by the prospect of a daytime work schedule.
-The team is inviting patrons to leave their mugs at the café, so that they feel can feel at home while lingering in the space.
+Three friends and former bouncers are behind the venture, called Saint JJH & Café, which opened late last month, serving coffee, pastries, and sandwiches in a space filled with second-hand furniture.
+According to Journal Métro, the trio decided to “reinvent themselves” after repeated coronavirus shutdowns and were attracted by the prospect of a daytime work schedule.
+The team is inviting patrons to leave their mugs at the café to feel at home while lingering in the space.

-LASALLE — There’s now a new ramen joint on the southwestern side of the island.
-Though Ramen Kazo isn’t open for indoor dining until February 4, the restaurant began offering its karage, takoyaki (octopus balls) and ramen with shio (salt), shyoyu (soy sauce), tonkotsu (pork), paitan (chicken), and vegetarian broths, for takeout and delivery on January 19 at its Newman Boulevard strip mall location.
+LASALLE — There’s a new ramen joint on the southwestern side of the island.
+Though Ramen Kazo isn’t open for indoor dining until February 4, the restaurant began offering its karaage, takoyaki (octopus balls) and ramen with shio (salt), shoyu (soy sauce), tonkotsu (pork), paitan (chicken), and vegetarian broths for takeout and delivery on January 19 at its Newman Boulevard strip mall location.

-DOWNTOWN — French fry-topped taco aficionado Victor Soto has made another expansion — this one to Crescent Street, near Concordia University.
-Established in Saint-Henri in 2015, Tacos Victor has since opened a location on St-Denis, and a short-lived spot on Laurier in Mile End.
-The new downtown location is in a former outpost of Caribbean restaurant Lloydie’s (still open in Mile End and Saint-Henri).
-The menu at Tacos Victor’s new location appears to be the same as at the others — expect tacos with steak, chorizo, shrimp, plus a selection of ceviches.
+DOWNTOWN — French fry-topped taco joint Tacos Victor has expanded again.
+Its new branch on Crescent Street, near Concordia University, takes over a former outpost of Caribbean restaurant Lloydie’s (still open in Mile End and Saint-Henri).
+Owner Victor Soto established the taqueria in Saint-Henri in 2015 and later opened a location on St-Denis and a short-lived spot on Laurier in Montreal’s Mile End.
+The menu at Tacos Victor’s new downtown location appears to be the same as at the others — expect tacos with steak, chorizo, and shrimp and a selection of ceviche options.